 Beaches in El Nido

 To visit the surrounding beaches I would recommend to rent a scooter and explore the area around El Nino.
-My favorite here are Napcan Beach, Las Cabanas and Duli Beach.
+My favorite here is Napcan Beach, Las Cabanas and Duli Beach.

 Duli Beach is great for surfing and mostly empty.
 The cool thing here is that you also can drive along the beach with your scooter.
 A different perspective than usual and definitely recommended when you are close by.